YUSD Stablecoin Price Hits $0.99 (YUSD)

-YUSD Stablecoin (YUSD) traded 0% lower against the U.S. dollar during the one day period ending at 7:00 AM Eastern on October 4th.
-One YUSD Stablecoin token can now be purchased for $0.99 or 0.00001637 BTC on cryptocurrency exchanges.
-In the last seven days, YUSD Stablecoin has traded 0.1% lower against the U.S. dollar.
-YUSD Stablecoin has a market cap of $216.51 million and $5.07 worth of YUSD Stablecoin was traded on exchanges in the last 24 hours.
+YUSD Stablecoin (YUSD) traded up 0.1% against the dollar during the twenty-four hour period ending at 21:00 PM ET on October 6th.
+YUSD Stablecoin has a total market cap of $216.71 million and $34.20 worth of YUSD Stablecoin was traded on exchanges in the last 24 hours.
+One YUSD Stablecoin token can now be bought for $0.99 or 0.00001595 BTC on major cryptocurrency exchanges.
+During the last week, YUSD Stablecoin has traded down 0% against the dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.